Legal guide for company directors and CEOs in Slovakia

 The relationship between the company and its directors is a commercial relationship and it may be regulated in a written service contract between the director and the company (the director of a company is not an employee by virtue of acting as a director).
 If they do not conclude such a contract, the relationship between company and director is automatically subject to the provisions of the Commercial Code governing mandate contracts.
 The contract between the company and the director must be in writing and must be approved by the general meeting, providing that such contract has actually been concluded.
 The articles of association of a joint stock company may determine that the service contract of a member of the board of directors needs to be approved by the company’s supervisory board.

-Agreements between the company and the director seeking to limit the director’s liability are prohibited.
-The same applies to such provisions in the memorandum of association or articles of association.
-Remuneration of a director will be decided by the general meeting.
+Agreements between the company and the director that seek to limit the director’s liability are prohibited.
+This also applies to such provisions in the memorandum of association or articles of association.
+A director’s remuneration is decided by the general meeting.
 Joint stock companies may delegate this power to the supervisory board if the articles of association provide for this.
-If remuneration is not agreed, the director is entitled to compensation commonly associated with the director’s duties.
-A mandate contract or service contract can also provide that performance of the director’s office will not be remunerated.
+If remuneration is not agreed, the director is entitled to compensation commonly associated with a director’s duties.
+A mandate contract or service contract can also provide that the performance of the director’s office will not be remunerated.

-9. What rules apply in respect of conflicts of interest?
+9. What rules apply to conflicts of interest?

 Directors are subject to a ban on competing in business.
-Unless the memorandum of association (limited liability company) or the articles of association (joint stock company) impose further restrictions, a director may not:
+Unless the memorandum of association or the articles of association impose further restrictions, a director must not:

-• enter into transactions in his/her own name or on his/her own account which are related to the business activities of the company
+• enter into transactions in his/her own name or on his/her own account which are related to the company’s business activities;

-• act as an intermediary in respect of the company’s business activities towards third parties
+• act as an intermediary in the company’s business activities towards third parties;

 • act as, or be a member of, a statutory body of another legal entity engaged in an identical or similar line of business as the company, unless the companies are members of the same group.

-A company, through its shareholders, may require that a director who violates this prohibition must surrender to the company any benefit gained from such a transaction or that he/she transfers the corresponding rights to the company.
-These rights may be claimed against the director within 3 months of the company becoming aware of the prohibited act, but in any case no later than 12 months afterwards.
+Through its shareholders, a company may require that a director who violates this prohibition must surrender to the company any benefit gained from such transaction or that he/she transfers the corresponding rights to the company.
+These rights may be claimed against the director within three months of the company becoming aware of the prohibited act, but in any case no later than 12 months afterwards.
 The company also has the right to require the director to compensate it for any damage caused by any breach of the ban on competing in business.

 10. What other general duties does a director have?

-• applying for proper registration of relevant facts with the Commercial Register; directors submit proposals for the registration of (and any changes to) the relevant data with the Commercial Register and are responsible for ensuring that the registered information is correct
+• applying for proper registration of relevant facts with the Commercial Register; directors submit proposals for registration of (and any changes to) the relevant data with the Commercial Register and are responsible for ensuring that the registered information is correct;

-• notifying and explaining obligations to the supervisory board (or in the case of a limited liability company, when a supervisory body is not established, to the general meeting) with regard to the main business plans and the development of the company’s business and assets
+• notifying and explaining obligations to the supervisory board (or in the case of a limited liability company without a supervisory body, to the general meeting) regarding the main business plans and the development of the company’s business and assets;

 • convening an extraordinary general meeting and submitting proposals for remedies if company losses exceed one third of its registered capital.